andycasey/ads-paperboy-monash/README.md

 2014.

-Set up a monthly Cron job to run the script automatically
+Set up a monthly `cron` job to run the script automatically
 ---------------------------------------------------------

 At a terminal, type: